PHYSICS (PHGN)

 PHGN200.
 PHYSICS II-ELECTROMAGNETISM AND OPTICS.
 4.0 Semester Hrs.

 Continuation of PHGN100.
 Introduction to the fundamental laws and concepts of electricity and magnetism, electromagnetic devices, electromagnetic behavior of materials, applications to simple circuits, electromagnetic radiation, and an introduction to optical phenomena.
 Prerequisite: Grade of C- or higher in PHGN100.
-Corequisites: MATH213 or MATH214 or MATH223.
+Co-requisite: MATH213 or MATH223.

 PHGN215.
 ANALOG ELECTRONICS.
 4.0 Semester Hrs.